Availability All Editions

 Follow these steps to configure Meisterplan so you can accurately accomplish capacity planning and tactical resource management.

-- Step 1: Define the Base Capacity for Resources
+- Step 1: Base Capacity for Resources

-- Step 2: Define the Base Capacity for Roles
+- Step 3: Base Capacity for Roles

-- Step 4: Accounting for Public Holidays
+- Step 5: Public Holidays

-- Step 5: Accounting for Vacations and Other Leaves
+- Step 6: Vacations and Other Leaves

-Step 1: Define the Base Capacity for Resources
+Step 1: Base Capacity for Resources

-Part-Time Employees
+Part-Time

-Step 2: Define the Base Capacity for Roles
+Step 3: Base Capacity for Roles

 Resource Pool: Open the Resource Pool, select the Roles tab and open the detail view of the respective role:

-Portfolio Designer: In the Resource Section, select the desired role and click the three dots at the end of the line, then select Edit Role Capacity from the context menu:
+Portfolio Designer: In the Resource Section, select the desired role and click the three dots at the end of the line, then select Edit Capacity from the context menu:

 If you want to import capacity changes of several roles at once, you can import them using the Quick Import for Role Capacities.

-Step 3: Define FTE and Hours per Day
+Step 4: FTE and Hours per Day

 Meisterplan supports planning and analyzing workloads using the units FTE (full time equivalent), days, and hours.
 FTE and days are relative units and can be customized.